IT Band Syndrome Treatment North Vancouver: Learn more about what causes IT Band Syndrome and the best treatment options available!

 As the injury progresses patients may report that walking, stairs and sitting for long periods can also aggravate their pain.

+At Mountain Health and performance in North Vancouver our chiropractors commonly treat IT Band Syndrome.
 As discussed above, various lifestyle, training, and biomechanical factors can contribute to the development of ITB Syndrome.
 It’s fairly easy to self diagnose ITB syndrome however it’s much more difficult to identify the dysfunctions that may be contributing to your injury.
 A specific history, physical examination, diagnosis and treatment plan is critical to obtaining the fastest most effective results!
-At Mountain Health and Performance we utilize class IV laser therapy to decrease irritation of the fat pad and then employ soft tissue therapy (FR and ART) in addition to FRC rehabilitation principles to improve function of the joints and tissues that may be contributing to your injury.
+At Mountain Health and Performance chiropractic clinic in North Vancouver we utilize class IV laser therapy to decrease irritation of the fat pad and then employ soft tissue therapy (FR and ART) in addition to FRC rehabilitation principles to improve function of the joints and tissues that may be contributing to your injury.

 ITB Syndrome Stretches: